 Dean's felt his own eyes well at the thought, and how his brother had suffered.
 Dean had been in Hell, but so had Sam.

 "Well I am back.
-I'm really here, Sam, and like I said, I'm not goin' anywhere."
+I'm really here, Sam, and like I said, I'm not going anywhere."

 Sam's eyes squeeze shut.
-His whole life he has looked up to his big brother, even when they had been at each others' throats, figuratively and literally.
-The love and admiration he felt for Dean was as much a part of who he was as Dean's need to protect him was a part of his brother.
+His whole life he has looked up to his big brother, even when they had been at each other's throats, figuratively and literally.
+The love and admiration he felt for Dean was as much a part of who he was as Dean's need to protect Sam was a part of him.
 It felt like he had failed Dean by not being able to save him, because Dean would have found a way.
-He had.
+He had found a way.
 He'd been able to bring Sam back when he died.
 But here he is, telling Sam he had done everything he would have.

 "It doesn't matter how I got out.
 All that matters is that I am, and I'm not leaving you again, Sammy."

 Sam brings his head up and the brothers hold each other's gaze.
 Sam's emotions are beginning to pour out of him.
-There's so much he wants to tell his brother; how much he missed him, how he got through those months, the things he did - good and not, how much he loves him - because he hadn't even told Dean that before he died.
+There's so much he wants to tell his brother; how much he missed him, how he got through those months, the things he did, how much he loves him - because he hadn't even told Dean that before he died.
 But he doesn't.
-Partly because he can't find the words, and because saying what you really feel was never really the Winchester way.
+Partly because he can't find the words and because saying what you really feel was never really the Winchester way.

 Sam reaches out and grabs Dean's shoulders.
 It's desperate, needing.
 Dean lets one hand slide down from Sam's shoulder and wrap around his forearm while he takes the side of Sam's face with the other.

-Truth is, Sam never had to say how much he missed his brother or how much he loved him.
+Truth is Sam never had to say how much he missed his brother or how much he loved him.
 Dean knew.
 He knew without anything ever having to be said, because that was their Winchester way.
 This had been a long time coming, for both of them.

 Those were two words that Dean had said to him many times throughout their lives, words that gave him comfort and security, that meant that his big brother was there.
 And in those words, in those arms, Sam heard the 'I love you, too.'
 The response to the words he never actually had to say.